saad-khannn/project-tumapsafe/README.md

 ![UML UseCase Diagram](MapSafe3.png)

-Bill is new to the city and he does not know the area where he lives that well.
-He takes 5 classes which he ends up going home late at night.
-Therefore, he wants to explore the city, so he needs help feeling safer when he is going back to his apartment.
-He wants to use technology which would help him to feel secure while walking and which area to avoid from the risk.
 ## Required Resources
 - The group will need people with experience coding Android apps, user interfaces, mapping applications, GPS, linkages between the app and user device in order to place calls to emergency services.
 -  The project will use Android Studio, Java, JUnit tests, and 3rd party app interfacing tools for map rendering (specifics to be determined).